Fingerprint: Biology

 Fingerprints are impressions left on surfaces by the friction ridges on the finger of a human.
 The matching of two fingerprints is among the most widely used and most reliable biometric techniques.
 Fingerprint matching considers only the obvious features of a fingerprint.

-The composition of fingerprints consists of water (95%-99%), as well as organic and inorganic constituents.
+The composition of fingerprints consists of water (95–99%), as well as organic and inorganic constituents.
 The organic component is made up of amino acids, proteins, glucose, lactase, urea, pyruvate, fatty acids and sterols.
 Inorganic ions such as chloride, sodium, potassium and iron are also present.
 Other contaminants such as oils found in cosmetics, drugs and their metabolites and food residues may be found in fingerprint residues.

 A friction ridge is a raised portion of the epidermis on the digits (fingers and toes), the palm of the hand or the sole of the foot, consisting of one or more connected ridge units of friction ridge skin.
 These are sometimes known as "epidermal ridges" which are caused by the underlying interface between the dermal papillae of the dermis and the interpapillary (rete) pegs of the epidermis.
+These unique features are formed at around the 15th week of fetal development and remain until after death, when decomposition begins.
+During the development of the fetus, around the 13th week of a pregnancy, ledge-like formation is formed at the bottom of the epidermis beside the dermis.
+The cells along these ledges begin to rapidly proliferate.
+This rapid proliferation forms primary and secondary ridges.
+Both the primary and secondary ridges act as a template for the outer layer of the skin to form the friction ridges seen on the surface of the skin.

 These epidermal ridges serve to amplify vibrations triggered, for example, when fingertips brush across an uneven surface, better transmitting the signals to sensory nerves involved in fine texture perception.
-These ridges may also assist in gripping rough surfaces and may improve surface contact in wet conditions.
+Although it seems unlikely that fingerprints increase gripping surfaces in general, the ridges may assist in gripping rough surfaces and may improve surface contact in wet conditions.